 Overall, UDOT believes that Gondola Alternative B best meets the project purpose of improving reliability because it can operate independently of S.R.
 210 and avoid delays related to snow removal, avalanche removal, and traffic.

 Recognizing that safety, mobility and reliability are issues on S.R.
-210 today, and that it may take years to secure federal, state and/or private funding for full implementation of the Gondola B Alternative, UDOT is proposing a phased implementation plan starting with components of the Enhanced Bus Service.
+210 today, and that it may take years to secure federal, state and/or private funding for full implementation of the Gondola Alternative B, which is the preferred alternative in the Final EIS, UDOT is proposing a phased implementation plan starting with components of the Enhanced Bus Service Alternative.

-The proposed phasing would include increased and improved bus service as described in the Enhanced Bus Service Alternative (with no canyon roadway widening), tolling or restrictions on single occupancy vehicles, and the construction of mobility hubs.
+The proposed phasing plan would include increased and improved bus service as described in the Enhanced Bus Service Alternative (with no canyon roadway widening) sized to accommodate the transit ridership needed now, tolling or restrictions on single occupancy vehicles, and the construction of mobility hubs.
 UDOT would also proceed with widening and other improvements to Wasatch Boulevard, constructing snow sheds, and implementing trailhead and roadside parking improvements, as funding allows.

 These improvements will improve air quality, protect the watershed, and increase the quality of life for residents and canyon users by reducing traffic congestion as private vehicles shift to transit.

-The ROD, as the next and final step in the EIS process, will identify the final alternative and is anticipated to be issued in the winter of 2022/2023.
+The ROD, as the next and final step in the EIS process, will select the final alternative for implementation and is anticipated to be issued in the summer of 2023.
+The ROD is the final decision to environmentally clear an action for implementation.
 Implementation of the selected alternative may only occur after the ROD is issued and when federal, state and/or private funding is identified.